logstash-plugins/logstash-mixin-deprecation_logger_support/README.md

 # Deprecation Logger Support Mixim

-This gem provides an API-compatible implementation of the Logstash Deprecation Logger introduced in Logstash Core v7.6.
-It can be added as a dependency of any plugin that wishes to use the deprecation logger while still supporting older Logstashes.
+This gem provides an API-compatible implementation of the Logstash Deprecation Logger introduced in Logstash v7.6.
+It can be added as a dependency of any plugin that wishes to use the deprecation logger while still supporting older Logstash versions.

 ## Usage